Tobe opens the door to the women of the town on the day of the funeral, and then he leaves by the back door.

 The narrator says that the town women are pretty grim.

-Some of the older men at the funeral wear their old Confederate soldier uniforms, and believe they are about the same age as Emily.
+Some of the older men at the funeral wear their old Confederate soldier uniforms.
 They may even have danced with her and dated her when she was young.

 (Since Emily was seventy-four when she died, these guys must be near that age or older.)

 The narrator says that these men are confused about time, because they don't see the past as a "road" that they get father and farther away from, but as "a huge meadow which no winter ever quite touches" (5.2).